 5 Ways to Know You Can Return to Sport Following Ankle Sprain

-Ankle sprain is a common injury in recreational and competitive sports.
+An ankle sprain is a common injury in recreational and competitive sports.
 In fact ankle sprains are so common many people don’t think they need to seek any special medical attention.
 People address these injuries by using an over the counter brace, icing, resting from sports and limping around for a few days.
 These are all reasonable steps to take following an ankle sprain.
 Many people; however, fail to realize deficits that arise following an ankle sprain injury that are best addressed by a professional.

 Ankle sprains can cause various levels of injury to the bones and ligaments that stabilize the ankle.
 You can find out more about injury caused by an ankle sprain on our blog.
 But what do you do once the pain has resolved and you are walking normally, without a limp.
 How can you know when it is safe to return to sports?

-FACTS about ankle sprains
+FACTS about an ankle sprain

 • Athletes are at increased risk for re-injury during the first year following an initial ankle sprain.
 Some literature states the risk is 4 times greater while others report an 80% rate of repeat injury.